-In the final term of the Reception year, the EYFS Profile is completed for each child.
-The Profile provides parents and teachers with a well-rounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year 1.
-The Profile reflects: ongoing observation; all relevant records; discussions with parents and any other adults whom the teacher or parent judges can offer a useful contribution. (i.e. speech and language therapists, EAL teachers, etc)
+In the final term of the Reception year, an EYFS Profile is completed for each child.
+A school report provides parents and teachers with a well-rounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year 1.

 Each child's level of development will be assessed against the early learning goals (as described above).
-Teachers will indicate whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels ('emerging').
-This is the content/purpose of the EYFS Profile.
+Teachers will indicate whether children are meeting expected levels of development, if they are exceeding expected levels, or not yet reaching expected levels ('emerging').
+Information about your child's learning will be shared with their Year 1 teacher in order to meet your child's developmental needs.